bhattsameer/bhattsameer.github.io/_posts/2021/2021-06-23-Intercepting-flutter-iOS-application.md

     In browser Filza, access to same path and download the zip file.

     ![3.png](/images/Intercepting_flutter_iOS_application/3.png)

+    **Note:** If we install the application directly from appstore, the application has encryption flag enabled.
+Hence to proceed with the binary analysis we first need to decrypt the application binary, For that you can use [Clutch](https://github.com/KJCracks/Clutch) Or [Frida-ios-dump](https://github.com/AloneMonkey/frida-ios-dump).

  6. Extract Zip in your system and open it up through Terminal: